KidPudel/Iggy-s-Vault/gamedev/roblox/essential apis.md

 # 1. Finding Objects in the DataModel

-You'll spend most of your time getting references to objects.
+You'll spend most of your time getting references to objects (as usual).
 These two methods are fundamental.

 *   **`Instance:WaitForChild(childName, timeout?)`**: Pauses the script's execution until the specified child exists. **This is crucial for client-side scripts** waiting for the server to replicate objects.
     ```lua